Ferrero Rocher

 Change management is key.
 I don’t need to tell you this because that line could have been stolen out of any other presentation that you saw at Gartner or somewhere else.
 Change management is key.

-I think this platform has more value to my company at the moment for sales than it does in supply chain.
-It has tremendous value for supply chain, but supply chain value that I have tends to be more around “prevent,” and “prevent” is not a good business problem.
+I think this platform has more value to my company at the moment for sales than it does in the supply chain.
+It has tremendous value for the supply chain, but the supply chain value that I have tends to be more around “prevent,” and “prevent” is not a good business problem.
 You want to add or increment, which is truly a sales problem.

-So those are the things that we have to do and I think bringing them in early is a big deal.
+So those are the things that we have to do, and I think bringing them in early is a big deal.

 So I gave you a sense for how Ferrero is using this.
 I’ll let Logan talk a little bit more generically about the capabilities of the Alloy platform.

 Thanks a bunch, Glenn.
 Again, really appreciate it.
-Now before we get into Q&A, we did want to just spend a couple of minutes getting everyone a high level overview of Alloy, so you can all get a sense in a bit more detail of how it works.
+Now, before we get into Q&A, we did want to just spend a couple of minutes getting everyone a high-level overview of Alloy, so you can all get a sense in a bit more detail of how it works.
 Just one slide here for the group.

 This schematic really summarizes how we think about the product.
 If we look here at the base, Alloy’s data platform collects data in real time, to Glenn’s point earlier, across lots of different sorts of data sources.
 Then we harmonize all of that data into a single model.
 We can get data from brick-and-mortar retailers.
 We can get data from eCommerce channels, direct to consumer, distributors, 3PLs, and this is all based on existing integrations and data relationships that Alloy has.
-We’ve got over 600 reusable integrations and that number keeps growing.
+We’ve got over 600 reusable integrations, and that number keeps growing.
 That’s in large part because it’s been a focal point of our organization since we’re really purpose-built for consumer goods brands.

-Once all that data is captured from your ERP, from your point-of-sale data, from your distributors and integrated, our modeling layer uses the data to create a network map of your supply chain.
-We’re modeling the relationship between your partners and their locations and your locations, ultimately so that you can trace your products all the way from your production facility through your internal distribution centers, through distributor DCs, all the way down to stores at the point-of-sale.
+Once all that data is captured from your ERP, from your point-of-sale data, from your distributors, and integrated, our modeling layer uses the data to create a network map of your supply chain.
+We’re modeling the relationship between your partners and their locations and your locations, ultimately, so that you can trace your products all the way from your production facility through your internal distribution centers, through distributor DCs, all the way down to stores at the point-of-sale.
 As I’m sure most of you can appreciate, modeling that complicated supply chain network isn’t an easy problem to solve.
 First, you’ve got to be able to model at the product level – lots of different product identifiers, potentially different case conversions, you have different product attributes and product categorizations, and that all needs to be brought together in a single data model.

 Then you’ve got to be able to model that location network.
 This would include your ship lanes.
-It could be that depending on the product, it goes through a different lane in your network.
+It could be that, depending on the product, it goes through a different lane in your network.
 What do your lead times look like?
 Is it coming from Italy?
 Is it coming from far away or close?
 What are your location attributes to make sure you’ve got a meaningful network map?

 Lastly, we recognize that time granularities matter a lot.
-Again, depending on where data comes from, you’re gonna have different fiscal calendars, you’re gonna have different fiscal weeks, different time granularities – ideally we can get daily, but sometimes it’s weekly sorts of data.
+Again, depending on where data comes from, you’re gonna have different fiscal calendars, you’re gonna have different fiscal weeks, different time granularities – ideally, we can get daily, but sometimes it’s weekly sorts of data.
 How do we make sure that we can compare apples to apples in that network over time?
 That’s really how we think about modeling this data.

-Plus once all that data is together, we make sure we preserve it in a format that’s useful for any user.
+Plus, once all that data is together, we make sure we preserve it in a format that’s useful for any user.
 You can toggle from the Walmart language to your own nomenclature to McLane really easily, so depending on who’s consuming the data, we can make sure we’re speaking the right language, so everyone really can understand and take action as necessary.

-Although we do have specific solutions for sales teams and supply chain, we recognize the different use cases people will use the data differently, we are a company that really believes that you need a data platform, a single source of truth, to help bring together cross-functional groups to be able to solve problems because most issues and opportunities do require teams to collaborate together effectively.
-I know we’re more than happy to dig into this more with folks on the call, but do wanna make sure we leave some time for the Q&A.
+Although we do have specific solutions for sales teams and supply chain, we recognize the different use cases people will use the data differently, we are a company that really believes that you need a data platform, a single source of truth, to help bring together cross-functional groups to be able to solve problems because most issues and opportunities do require teams to collaborate effectively.
+I know we’re more than happy to dig into this more with folks on the call, but I do wanna make sure we leave some time for the Q&A.

 We got one question right off the bat from Rob joining us.
 The question was, how did you get your IT team to work with you in exploring this technology?

 I don’t know if that directly addresses your question.
 What I have done, however, is continue to make them part of the process where we’re evaluating or reevaluating or renewing contracts or adding capability.
 We are at the point this year where we actually may start considering some more direct feeds.
-We do provide a little bit of information – things like material master information – we provide ad hoc to the Alloy team on a monthly or as needed basis because honestly, while it does change quite frequently, in most cases, we’re able to survive with that being done manually.
+We do provide a little bit of information – things like material master information – we provide ad hoc to the Alloy team on a monthly or as-needed basis because, honestly, while it does change quite frequently, in most cases, we’re able to survive with that being done manually.
 It makes more sense for it to be automatic, and between that and some of our inventory levels, things we’re going to explore more recently.

 What I can tell you is this year, we’re just completing our renewal process right now, and we did a very robust exercise that Alloy helped us with on what the value could be.
 Without getting into numbers, what I can tell you is, the value in a very limited use case, purely around spoils for a small – I think two or three customers alone, forget the rest of the customers we may be working with – was probably 7 or 8X what it costs for us to be able to continue to use this platform.
 So the value is absolutely there.

 Awesome.
-Hey Glenn, actually Mark has a follow up question to that comment.
+Hey Glenn, actually Mark has a follow-up question to that comment.
 If there’s no ERP integration, where does the master data come from?
 I think maybe add some clarity there.

 Yeah, I think that’s a good answer to that.